 As our shuttle slowly drove into the village along old dirt roads that were arched with papel picado gently swaying back and forth, we came up on the center of town where the plaza, church and the movie theatre set.
 People were scurrying home to start dinner, children were running around, and lovers were enjoying the last moments of the day.
 The buildings were old, crumbling, and so charming painted with gorgeous bright colors.
 We both looked at each other, smiled, and could not wait to find our hotel, The Guaycura so we could settle in, and begin exploring.

-(to be continued ……. ) There is so much to share, that this post deserves to be separated into a couple reads.
-Stay tuned for more wonderful details on a charming corner of the world.
+There is so much to share, that this post deserves to be separated into a couple of reads.